 Conclusion on this sourdough tiger bread rolls recipe

 These rolls are a delight.
 They are great on their own as a snack.
-The savory topping works with many meats and cheeses.
+The savory topping works with many types of meat and cheeses.

-The bun itself is the softest and fluffiest bun that I’ve ever tried with an airy texture with a lots of holes.
+The bun itself is the softest and fluffiest bun that I’ve ever tried with an airy texture and a lot of holes.
 The topping is super crunchy and has a delicious aroma from the toasted sesame seed oil.

 When you bite into the bun, the topping shatters and the crunch is so satisfying.

 Please share on social media to let try this sourdough tiger bread rolls recipe

 This is my recipe for sourdough tiger bread rolls recipe.
 I hope you will try to make it.
 If you make this recipe and post it to Instagram, please tag med as @foodgeek.dk so I can see it.
 That will make me very happy.